-So you’ve decided to quit your day job and follow the route of 18th century sea merchants who used to ferry supplies across vast oceans for profits.
-Well, modern distribution isn’t quite as glamorous as Johnny Depp in a Pirates Of The Caribbean movie, but you get the point.
+So you've decided to quit your day job and follow the route of 18th century sea merchants who used to ferry supplies across vast oceans for profits.
+Well, distribution of fitness equipment in the modern world isn’t quite as glamorous as Johnny Depp in a Pirates of the Caribbean movie, but you get the point.

-Distribution is one of the oldest businesses known to man, and one of the few to have stood the test of time over the centuries.
-But before we get into how you can go about starting your own distribution business, it’s important that you first understand who and what a distributor is.
+While distribution is one of the oldest businesses known to man, and one of the few to have stood the test of time over the centuries, distribution of fitness equipment is relatively new and has a couple of challenges which every aspirant distributor in this field has to face and master.

-Now that you have a sound idea of why the distribution industry exists and what distributors do, it’s time to jump into the process of opening your own company.
-In this guide, we’ve tried to be as brief and concise as possible so as to not overwhelm the reader.
+In this guide, the tips and steps mentioned should guide you on the right path to successfully opening your own fitness equipment distribution business.
+We’ve tried to be as brief and concise as possible so as to not overwhelm the reader.
 If you have any questions regarding the topic, feel free to let us know in the comments below.

 Step 1: Decide on a Business Model

-- You can buy products directly from the manufacturers or wholesalers and then sell them directly to the end user (consumers), effectively turning you into a retail distributor.
+- You can buy products directly from manufacturers and suppliers of fitness & combat sports equipment and then sell them directly to the end user (consumers), effectively turning you into a retail distributor.

-- Or, you can become a wholesale merchant who buys products from manufacturers and sells them to other distributors or retailers.
+- Or, you can become a wholesale merchant who buys products like wholesale boxing gloves, wholesale punching bags and wholesale skipping ropes from manufacturers and sells them to other distributors or retailers.

 Your decision will depend primarily upon what kind of goals you’ve set for yourself and your company.